ddellacosta/compsci-practice/clojure-sorting-practice/README.md

 ## Clojure Sorting Practice

 Work in progress.
 Reviewing sorting algorithms by implementing them in Clojure.
-Basic algorithms mostly taken from (Introduction to Algorithms)[http://mitpress.mit.edu/books/introduction-algorithms].
+Basic algorithms mostly taken from [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms).

 Very rough, not intended for production, use at your own risk, etc. etc.